 The Ingredients You’ll Need For the Paleo Brownie Skillet

+- Tigernut Flour.
 Tigernut is the base flour in this recipe.
 Tigernut is an AIP and paleo flour and it’s actually made from a tuber rather than a nut.
 If you tolerate nuts, you can try and swap almond flour.
 However, there are no other AIP flours that swap for tigernut.

+- Tapioca Starch.
 You can also sub arrowroot starch.

+- Cocoa powder and chocolate chips (sub carob for AIP).
 Chocolate is a main ingredient here for sure, but if you’re AIP, just use carob powder and homemade carob chips (not store-bought carob chips).

+- Maple Syrup.
 This acts as both a sweetener and a binder in the recipe.
 You can sub honey, but not something like coconut sugar as it would change the texture.

-1 Egg (or a gelatin egg for AIP)
+- 1 Egg (or a gelatin egg for AIP).

 - 2/3 cup tigernut flour (see above for substitutions)